-In addition to the supporting documents above, applicants may submit 1 A4 page, (e.g. a flow diagram illustrating the study design and the flow of participants, diagrams, pictures etc.).
+If required, an additional supporting document can be submitted with your application form (e.g., a flow diagram illustrating the study design and the flow of participants, diagrams, pictures, etc.).
 If submitting a flow diagram, applicants should also describe complex interventions and controls as accurately and fully as possible within their diagram.